AI in manufacturing is revolutionizing the way factories around the world make and do things.

 Applications of Artificial Intelligence in Manufacturing

 AI has the potential to improve manufacturing efficiency and quality by providing insights that humans cannot discover.
 Let’s explore the applications of AI in manufacturing according to

 #1.
 Improve Quality Control

 One of the primary applications of AI in manufacturing is its ability to improve quality control.
-Automated visual inspection is a key application that involves the use of machine vision and deep learning to detect defects in products.
+Automated visual inspection is a critical application that employs machine vision and deep learning to detect product flaws.

 This technology can identify small flaws that humans cannot detect, improving accuracy and speed.
 Bridgestone, a Japanese tire manufacturer, uses an examination system to control the quality of its products.
 The system employs 480 different variables to check the quality of the tires, resulting in a 15% improvement in uniformity compared to conventional manufacturing processes.

 Predictive maintenance is another important application of AI in manufacturing.
 It involves using machine learning to predict when components are likely to fail, preventing unplanned downtime.
 The technology analyzes millions of events to identify patterns that could indicate a component failure.